GOATS2K/overpass/README.md

 Powered by nginx-rtmp.

 # Dependencies
-- Python 3.8 (I haven't tested other versions yet)
+- Python 3.8+
 - Nginx with the [nginx-rtmp module](https://github.com/arut/nginx-rtmp-module) installed
 - FFmpeg
 - A Discord app

+# Getting Started
-# Creating the Discord app
+## Creating the Discord app for Overpass
 Navigate to [Discord's Developer Portal](https://discord.com/developers/applications).

 - Select "New Application" in the top left corner